joerogers12/LavaGrow/Documentation/Functionalities.md

 	- This could also cover permaculture design techniques and aid in designing those farms

 - Crop Harvest Yield Calculator
+	- Could be a separate page with the analysis of harvests
+	- Layout would provide estimated profits etc. per week, month, year, etc.

 - Task Manager
 	- User Assignment